 We’d arranged to meet friends for afternoon cocktails right on the dock and enjoyed meeting with both them and MeetMeOnBoard friends.

 LGBTQ folks should all visit Seattle, one of the most gay-friendly cities in the country.
-Our Canadian cruise buddies aboard Azamara with us were surprised and delighted to see the large number of Pride flags waving over the progressive city.
+Our Canadian cruise buddies aboard Azamara with us were surprised and delighted to see a large number of Pride flags waving over the progressive city.

 Note: the authors traveled as guests of Azamara.
 Read our disclosure policy here